PeacefullNoob/CodenameZerodium/README.md

 Discord bot using Discord.py API wrapper

-Does moderation stuff, idk it's been a while since did this
+Does moderation stuff, idk it's been a while since I did this